What’s So Good about the Pricing Strategy of McDonald’s 🍔 India?

 Implementation of McDonald’s price strategy is localised rather than internationalised.
 McDonald’s has different pricing for different countries.
 Each country undergoes a strict process to determine the price for a particular market.

 - Selecting the price objective.
 It depends on its business aims to gain market share in cost calculation and global pricing strategy.

 - Determining demand.
 The determination if the demand for the product is significant enough to invest in the venture.

 - Estimating costs.
 The balance of fixed and/or variable costs vs. the expected profits from the business venture.

 - Analysing competitors costs, prices and offers.
 A local survey, business planning and detailed market research conducted.
 It determines if there is still room for another player entering the business market.

 - Selecting the pricing method.
-It includes the list price, the discount levels and tactics available to teams, as well as the financial options available etc. the part of the marketing strategy that which generates revenue.
+It includes the list price, the discount levels and tactics available to teams, as well as the financial options available, etc. The part of the marketing strategy that generates revenue.
 The price must also take into consideration the appropriate demand-supply equation.